SergeCaron/SetUpOEMRecovery/README.md

 2. RECOVER.CMD is the helper script that will configure the Windows PE environment in order to access (hopefully) all system components and perform a Bare Metal Restore, if need be.
 This includes initializing the network stack in Windows PE, starting required services such as MSiSCSI and the DNS client, and starting the disk configuration utility.
 As a convenience, the script will also launch BMRUI.EXE, the "Bare Metal Restore" utility: this utility is only vailable in the Windows PE environment.

-Note: The Windows XML Event Log (EVTX) format is documented in https://github.com/libyal/libevtx/blob/main/documentation/Windows%20XML%20Event%20Log%20(EVTX).asciidoc.
+Note: The Windows XML Event Log (EVTX) format is documented in *[Windows XML Event Log (EVTX) format](https://github.com/libyal/libevtx/blob/main/documentation/Windows%20XML%20Event%20Log%20(EVTX).asciidoc)*.
 The Windows PE environment has no utility to create an empty event file.
 If you don't want to use the binary file provided with this project, you can copy any log from the %SystemRoot%\System32\WinEVT\Logs that has the minimum size of 69 632 bytes under the name Empty.evtx in the same directory as the above two scripts.
 On startup, RECOVER.CMD will display the headers of whatever file it will supply to the Event logger service.

 # SetUpOEMRecovery